-As thermonuclear burn conditions at NIF begin to reach an alpha-deposition regime, high-bandwidth fusion burn measurements are required beyond nuclear bang time and burn width.
+As thermonuclear burn conditions at NIF now routinely reaching an alpha-deposition regime, high-bandwidth fusion burn measurements are required beyond nuclear bang time and burn width.
 Since the inception of National Ignition Campaign, the Gamma Reaction History (GRH-6m) diagnostic on NIF has been providing time-resolved measurements of gamma-rays from implosions.
 However, GRH-6m is limited in temporal resolution by ~ 100 ps due to the technology bottle-neck of conventional photo-multiplier tubes (PMT).
 The objective of NIF Gas Cherenkov Detector (GCD) is to overcome these limitations in order to positively identify signs of alpha heating and/or performance degradation mechanisms such as mix and asymmetry.
+The GCD is also a testbed for future burn history advancements.

-The NIF GCD is being developed to improve temporal resolution down to 10 ps by incorporating a Pulse Dilation (PD) Photo-Multiplier Tube (PMT) technology.
+The NIF GCD is being developed to improve temporal resolution down to 10 ps by incorporating Pulse Dilation (PD) Photo-Multiplier Tube (PMT) technology.
 The LANL ICF program has been directing the development of this revolutionary PD-PMT technology, collaborating with Kentech Technologies LTD, Photek LTD, Sydor Instruments, LLNL, AWE, and General Atomics.
 Before coupling the PD-PMT on the NIF GCD, a double short pulse laser calibration test was performed at AWE Orion facility.
 Figure 5 shows the raw data from a double pulse with 135 ps peak-to-peak spacing.
 The blue "Undilated" trace is taken with the PD-PMT operated in dc mode as a standard PMT and results in the double pulse just barely being resolved.
 The red "Dilated" trace is a measurement of the same double pulse during the dilation ramp.
-The dilated signal is recompressed (~ 20 x in time) to match the undilated peak spacing resulting in a highly resolved double peak structure.
+The diluted signal is recompressed (~ 20 x in time) to match the undilated peak spacing resulting in a highly resolved double peak structure.
 The resolution of the PD-PMT was found by reducing the spacing between double laser pulses and determined to be slightly less than 10 ps.

 Figure 5: Two optical pulses separated by 135 picoseconds clearly resolved by PD-PMT (red curve).
-Standard PMT (blue curve) is just barely resolvable the two optical pulses gamma reaction histories measured by NIF GCD confirm fusion burn width measured by the sister instrument GRH-6m as seen in figure 7.
-This result confirms discrepancies between simulations and measurements.
+Standard PMT (blue curve) is just barely resolvable the two optical pulses gamma reaction histories measured by NIF GCD confirm earlier fusion burn widths measured by the sister instrument GRH-6m as seen in figure 7.
+GCD also measured the shortest burn width ever observed at NIF on the 1.3 MJ N210808 shot of 88 ps demonstrating the benefit of its high temporal resolution.
+These results confirmed discrepancies between experimental data and simulations, where simulations always underpredict the burn width.
+This issue needs to be resolved for better understanding of inertial confinement fusion and NIF GCD can provide critical information to help resolve this problem.
+Additionally, the high temporal resolution of the PD-PMT will be able to resolve high frequency features such as the onset of the fusion burn that will aid in benchmarking simulations.